DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/reference/hardware/power-cable/index.rst

 DaoAI Power Extension Cables
 --------------------------------

 We also offer power extension cables in 5 m, 10 m, and 20 m options.
-Cables of all lengths come with a female M12 connector on one end and either a straight M12 connector on the other end (camera side).

 .. image:: images/pin.png
     :align: center
     :width: 60%

 DaoAI strongly recommends that the cables are carefully checked before use or if run time errors occur.
-We also strongly recommended to tighten the M12 Jack screw all the way in on the camera side when setting up the camera.
 The Power connector needs to be screwed in completely to ensure the watertight IP rating of the camera.

 .. note::
     When using DC power extension cables For DaoAI cameras, ensure both the PC and the camera AC/DC adapter are supplied from the same power outlet.